sbuss/bitmerchant/README.md

 # And lets export this child key
 public_key = my_wallet.serialize(private=False)
 print(public_key)
+```

-# You can safely store your public key in your app's source code.
+You can safely store your public key in your app's source code.
 There's
-# no need to be paranoid about anyone getting it.
+no need to be paranoid* about anyone getting it.
 All they can do is generate
-# payment addresses that YOU control.
+payment addresses that YOU control.

-```
+*Ok.. you should be a *little* paranoid.
+If someone gets a hold of your public
+key then they can generate all of your subsequent child addresses, which means
+they'll know exactly how many coins you have.
+The attacker cannot spend any
+coins, though.

 ## Generating new public addresses